-The aim of the ScaleUp4Sustainability (S4S) project is to ensure that future founders include sustainability and ecology in their plans from the outset.
-The project, led by the University of Oldenburg, aims to provide concepts that will enable the connection between economic and ecological thinking to be better integrated into education.
+The aim of the ScaleUp4Sustainability (S4S) project was to enable future founders to incorporate sustainability and ecology into their plans from the outset.
+Led by the University of Oldenburg, the project developed concepts to better integrate the combination of economic and ecological thinking into education.

-Whoever founds a company or launches an innovative product on the market has to take care of everything: Business plan, financing, market analyses – and much more.
-Environmental protection is usually not on the list, at least not at the top of the list.
+Anyone who starts a company or launches an innovative product on the market has to take care of all sorts of things: Business plan, financing, market analyses – and much more.
+Environmental protection is usually not on the list, at least not at the top.

 Knowledge alliances between universities and industry

-The ScaleUp4Sustainability project is funded by the EU within the framework of the ERASMUS-Plus Knowledge Alliances funding line.
+The project ScaleUp4Sustainability was funded by the EU within the ERASMUS-Plus Knowledge Alliances funding line.